N0fix/Ariane/README.md

 - All generic functions once compiled result in a custom output this tool cannot guess and thus, wont recognize.
 This is a lot of functions, which might explains the poor results of this approach in some cases.
 - Not all dependencies may be detected.
 Currently, the focus is on hunting basic artifacts, aiming to capture the low-hanging fruits.
 - Efforts are made to recognize, compile, and hash non-default features that might be used as your target.
 It is possible that some features won't get detected, compiled, and hashed, thus resulting in a failure to recognize certain functions.
-- Compiling no_std crates as DLL files on Windows is not a straightforward process.
-Best effort is made to compile these crates, but no guarantees are provided.
-An other approach would be to work on .lib files, which does not requiere std.
 - Small functions might be identified as multiple different functions, and you will need to choose the most suitable one from the JSON output.

 ## FAQ